 QuickPath PLA Program, faculty led/designed, allows colleges to offer course credit to students who can demonstrate prior learning.
 PLA expands beyond Challenge Exams & CLEP tests to include credit by portfolio assessment.
 Data shows that the use of PLA can help increase demand & completions & decrease the cost/time to degree.
 West Hills & Delta College received an Award for Innovation to lead devt. of the Program in the CRC Region, this SWP has been used to leveraged to for 100% reg. participation.
 However, more effective means to regionally implement PLA are to be evaluated.

-P16 CRC Region Wide - Region-wide, set-aside: Funding: \$181,308 Primary Contact-Project Lead E-mail Karri Hammerstrom CRC karri hammerstrom@scccd edu
+P16 CRC Region Wide - Region-wide, set-aside: Just in Time SWP Projects

+Funding: \$181 308

+7101,500

+Primary Contact-Project Lead E-mail

+Karri Hammerstrom, CRC karri.hammerstrom@scccd.edu

+·